srcML/srcML/doc/srcml_input.md

 ## INPUT OPTIONS

+The following describe options on the input file or URI.
+The format of the input affects the format of the output, unless otherwise specified in the [output options][OUTPUT OPTIONS].
+If the input is source-code files, then the output is expected to be in srcML format.
+If the input is in srcML format, then the output is in source-code format.

 `--FILES_FROM_LONG`
 : Treats the input (either a file or URI) as a list of source files.
 Each file is separately translated and collectively stored into a